sahinya17/FIT3162_Group3B_UI/README.md

 **Running the interface**

-Once the prerequisites installed, download the 2 files in
+1. Once the prerequisites installed, download the 2 files namely 'LaptopsTrainingDataAttributes.csv' and 'ScorePrediction.R' from 'ScorePrediction_UI' folder.

-**Coding tests**

-write
+2. Save the two files in the same directory
+3. Open R studio, go to File ->  Open File..
+Browse through your documents and click on 'ScorePrediction.R'
+4. Click on Run
+5. The console will ask for user input

 **Built With**

-write
+- Pycharm - Python IDE for developers
+- Github - Version control

 ###### Authors
 Ishfak Bin Munsur (27467058)